-For more information, visit www.ricodifytrial.com.
+For more information for patients, please visit www.ricodifytrial.com.

 Our Phase 3 program includes an additional study to determine the safety of ridinilazole as compared to vancomycin, the current standard of care for CDI, in adolescents 12 through 17 years of age.
 The trial is expected to enroll approximately 40 patients.

-For more information, visit www.ricodifycdiff.com.
+For more information for patients, visit www.ricodifycdiff.com.

 For our information on clinicaltrials.gov, please visit Ri-CoDIFy 3.